 3D Slash, The Free Popular 3D Design Software Inspired by Minecraft

 3D softwares are an important part of 3D printing as they allow users to perform a number of critical tasks.
 Among these are modeling softwares which are used to design the parts that will be 3D printed.
 However, many of the available softwares can be difficult to use.
 Enter 3D Slash.
-One of the most popular 3D printing modeling softwares on the market, 3D Slash was created by Sylvain Huet, a French engineer who was inspired by popular online game, Minecraft, launching the 3D design software in 2014 along with co-founder Quentin Jacomet.
-Read on to find out more about the unique software.
+One of the most popular 3D printing modeling softwares on the market, 3D Slash was created by Sylvain Huet, a French engineer who was inspired by popular online game, Minecraft.
+He launched the 3D design software in 2014 with co-founder Quentin Jacomet.

 Though known for its free option, which offers a web version and online storage as well as 8 standard colors, there are also paid options of 3D Slash starting from about $2 per month.
-In the premium version ($24 annually), users are able to also make their designs high resolution and have no limitations on colors.
+In the premium version ($24 annually, though a monthly subscription is also available), users are able to also make their designs high resolution and have no limitations on colors.
 Additionally, they will be able to export without a queue and have access to the 3D Slash App on their mobile.
 These benefits are also available on the school plan (designed specifically as the name suggests for those looking to use the software for educational purposes) and the professional plan.

 As part of the school plan (which starts at just $12 per month for 50 users) there is a team management feature as well as the educational discount.
 The software can be easily integrated into classes and it is suitable for children as young as 5 years old, helping them to pick up 3D modeling and engineering skills.
 Finally, there is the professional program (starting at $20 per month) which allows designs to be used for commercial use along with all the other previously mentioned benefits.